 How often is the Prohibited List updated?

-How does a substance or method make the Prohibited List?
+Why is a substance or method added to the Prohibited List?

-For a substance or method to be added to the prohibited list it must meet at least two out of three of the following criteria:
+For a substance or method to be added to the Prohibited List it must meet at least two of the three following criteria:

-• There is evidence that the substance or method has the potential to enhance, or does enhance performance,
+- There is evidence that the substance or method has the potential to or does enhance performance,

 Read about the banned substances and methods on the Prohibited List.